Alevsk/startup-security-with-opensource-tools/README.md

-# Compilation of open-source security tools & platforms for your startup
+# Compilation of open-source security tools & platforms for your Startup

 This compilation of open-source tools aim to provide resources you can use for some of the step of the secure development life cycle of your organization, ie: